||Never Pay Retail

 Water spots and rings can be removed with very fine steel wool or sandpaper.

-Ink stains caused from biros or marker pens can be removed on light coloured stone with bleach or hydrogen peroxide or with lacquer thinner or acetone on dark coloured stone.
+Ink stains caused from biros and marker pens can be removed on light coloured stone with bleach or hydrogen peroxide or with lacquer thinner or acetone on dark coloured stone.

 Marblemosaics Ltd believes that the information contained in this document is accurate but has not checked or verified this information.
 This document is intended to provide general advice only and has been prepared without taking into account the objectives, problems or needs of the reader.
 Marblemosaics Ltd has presented this information as a guide only and accepts no liability for any loss or damage caused by any error in, or omission from, this document.